+- 1.3.1.
 Lancaster City Council is committed to promoting equality, combating discrimination and promoting balanced communities.
-We will ensure that discrimination does not take place in the allocation of properties and the service we provide.

-Lancaster City Council is committed to:

-- Make sure our services and how they are delivered meet the diverse needs of the local people - Make sure our buildings are as accessible as possible - Provide information about our services in accessible formats - Promote balanced communities - Challenge unfairness and discrimination

-- Engage with all local communities to ensure their needs are identified and met - Value the important contribution the community and voluntary sector make to the Lancaster district. - Work in partnership to share good practice and promote a consistent approach - Actively seek feedback to continually develop and improve our approach

-Lancaster City Council will regularly review its practices, policies, staff training and monitoring arrangements to ensure that applicants are treated fairly regardless of their gender, age, ethnicity, disability, religion or belief or sexual orientation and that they can access what they need.
+We will ensure that discrimination does not take place in the allocation of properties and the service we provide. - 1.3.2.
+Lancaster City Council is committed to: - Make sure our services and how they are delivered meet the diverse needs of the local people - Make sure our buildings are as accessible as possible - Provide information about our services in accessible formats - Promote balanced communities - Challenge unfairness and discrimination - Engage with all local communities to ensure their needs are identified and met - Value the important contribution the community and voluntary sector make to the Lancaster district. - Work in partnership to share good practice and promote a consistent approach - Actively seek feedback to continually develop and improve our approach - 1.3.3.
+Lancaster City Council will regularly review its practices, policies, staff training and monitoring arrangements to ensure that applicants are treated fairly, regardless of their gender, age, ethnicity, disability, religion or belief or sexual orientation and that they can access what they need. - 1.3.4.
 Lancaster City Council is subject to the Disability Equality Duty of the Disability Discrimination Act 2005.
-When formulating this policy (and associated procedures and protocols) the following arrangements will be considered for each individual application and property:

-- 1. Accessible advertising - 2.
-A property's accessible features being advertised - 3.
-A mechanism to identify the requirements of disabled applicants - 4.
-A mechanism to allow extra time for disabled applicants if they need it - 5.
-A mechanism for providing support in making applications

-This policy has been subject to an Equality Impact Assessment
+When formulating this policy (and associated procedures and protocols) the following arrangements will be considered for each individual application and property: - a) Accessible advertising - b) A property's accessible features being advertised - c) A mechanism to identify the requirements of disabled applicants - d) A mechanism to allow extra time for disabled applicants if they need it - e) A mechanism for providing support in making applications - 1.3.5.
+This policy has been subject to an Equality Impact Assessment.

-1.4 Data Protection and Information Sharing
+1.4.
+Data Protection and Information Sharing

+1.4.1.
 Lancaster City Council is registered under the Data Protection Act 1988.
-Accordingly all the data provided on the application form will be held (primarily) for the purpose of allocating housing.
+Accordingly, all the data provided on the application form will be held (primarily) for the purpose of allocating housing.
 Lancaster City Council has a legal duty to protect the public money it administers.
-As part of this duty we take part in a National Fraud Initiative, a nationwide drive to reduce the amount of public money lost each year due to fraud.
+As part of this duty, we take part in a National Fraud Initiative, a nationwide drive to reduce the amount of public money lost each year due to fraud.
 As a result, information applicants provide on their application may be shared with other bodies responsible for auditing or administering public funds.
 For further information see the Lancaster City Council's website or contact Customer Services on (01524) 582000 or email nfi@lancaster.gov.uk